mantidproject/mantid/docs/source/release/v6.2.0/mantidworkbench.rst

 Improvements
 ############

-- Peaks can now be added or removed from a PeaksWorkspace using the :ref:`peaks overlay <sliceviewer_peaks_overlay>`.
+- Peaks can now be added or removed from a PeaksWorkspace using the :ref:`PeaksWorkspace overlay <sliceviewer_peaks_overlay>`.
 - Added tooltips to all the widgets.
 Please contact the developers if any are missing.
 - Added a help button.
 - There is now a more visible divider between the main data view and the peaks table view.